prologin/iorgen/README.md

 ### Syntax

-Any `"name"` field can hold any alphanumic character or spaces, but must start with a letter, and can not have trailing whitespaces.
+Any `"name"` field (or `"function_name"`) can hold any alphanumic character or spaces, but must start with a letter, and can not have trailing whitespaces.
 You do not have to worry about the name beeing a language’s keyword: it will automatically be modified if that is the case, usually by adding a trailing underscore.

 A `"comment"` field can hold any character other than a newline.
 For now, strings that end comments in some languages, such as `*/` should be avoided.
 A